 CfA astronomer Denis Barkats has joined a team of colleagues to use the giant ALMA submillimeter array to image the disk around HR8799 with a spatial scale as small as only thirty-two au, enough to probe the inner zones of the disk.
 The team has determined that the inner edge of the planetesimal belt actually starts at around 145 au, and that the belt extends out to 430 au.
 The known four exoplanets in this system orbit within this inner edge.
 The most distant of these four planets, planet b, has a chaotic orbit that is expected to take it beyond this inner edge, which therefore poses a stability problem in this interpretation.
 The astronomers propose two interesting suggestions: either that the orbit of planet b has varied over time more than thought, or that there is a fifth, so-far undetected small planet in a larger orbit whose gravity provides some stability.
 Whichever the answer, the new paper marks the dawn of a new age in imaging and analyzing extrasolar planetary systems.

-Reference: “Resolving the Planetesimal Belt of HR 8799 with ALMA,” Mark Booth, Andres Jordan, Simon Casassus, Antonio S. Hales, William R. F. Dent, Virginie Faramaz, Luca Matra, Denis Barkats, Rafael Brahm and Jorge Cuadra, MNRAS 460, L10, 2016.
+Reference: “Resolving the Planetesimal Belt of HR 8799 with ALMA” by Mark Booth, Andres Jordan, Simon Casassus, Antonio S. Hales, William R. F. Dent, Virginie Faramaz, Luca Matra, Denis Barkats, Rafael Brahm and Jorge Cuadra, 21 March 2016, MNRAS.